cleder/awesome-python-testing/README.md

 - [Stargirl Flowers: “My Python testing style guide”](https://blog.thea.codes/my-python-testing-style-guide/) - An attempt to catalog some practices around testing Python projects.
 It's not meant to be treated as dogma.
 - [Test & Code: Python Testing](https://testandcode.com/) - Test & Code is a weekly podcast hosted by Brian Okken.
 The show covers a wide array of topics including software engineering, development, testing, Python programming, and many related topics.
 - [Unit testing Python code in Jupyter notebooks](https://www.wrighters.io/unit-testing-python-code-in-jupyter-notebooks/) -  This article covers several options for unit testing Python code in a Jupyter notebook.
+- [async test patterns for Pytest](https://tonybaloney.github.io/posts/async-test-patterns-for-pytest-and-unittest.html) - Learn some handy async examples and patterns for testing in Pytest.

 ## Tools